 For example, you've been at your current job for six months.
 Since you started, you've worked nights and weekends to catch up on the workload.
 You believe that you deserve a raise for the extra work, so you've just sat down to renegotiate your salary and compensation package with your boss.

 You feel that getting a 10 percent raise from her might be tough, and you're prepared to settle for a lower increase if she'll increase your other benefits.
-In the end, you accept a lower payrise than you wanted, in return for more vacation time.
+In the end, you accept a lower raise than you wanted, in return for more vacation time.

 The Persuasion Tools Model can be useful for discovering your most effective natural negotiation approach.

 However, there are some limitations to the model.
 For example, it can be hard to measure your levels of intuition and influencing skills effectively.
 So it can be difficult to know what particular negotiation approaches best apply to you.

-There will also be times when you'll need to use a mixture of emotion, logic, bargaining, and comprise in your negotiations.
+There will also be times when you'll need to use a mixture of emotion, logic, bargaining, and compromise in your negotiations.
 So to be an effective persuader and negotiator, you can't rely on perfecting just one of these skills.